Jack Robinson (footballer, born 1993)

-Robinson is the second-youngest ever player to have played for Liverpool, having made his senior debut at the age of 16 years and 250 days.
+He made his senior debut for Liverpool at the age of 16 years and 250 days, which at the time made him the club's youngest ever player.
 He has also been capped by England at under-21 level.

 Career

 Liverpool

+Robinson was born in Warrington, Cheshire.
+Having progressed through Liverpool's academy system, he made his senior debut on 9 May 2010 as a late substitute at Hull City in manager Rafael Benítez's final game in charge of the club.
+Robinson's appearance made him the youngest player to have played in a first team match for the club, at age 16 years and 250 days, breaking Max Thompson's 36-year-old record.
+This record was subsequently broken by Jerome Sinclair in September 2012.

-Robinson was registered as an u-21 player for the 2010–11 season.
+Robinson was registered as an under-21 player for the 2010–11 season.
 His first appearance of the season came in April 2011 in a 1–1 draw at Arsenal as a replacement for the injured Fábio Aurélio; his performance against Theo Walcott in this game earned him a place in the BBC Sport pundit Garth Crooks's team of the week.
 One week later, on 23 April 2011, he started his first ever game for the Reds in a 5–0 victory against Birmingham City.

 With the signing of left-back José Enrique in summer 2011, Robinson's chances of first team action became even more restricted.
 He made only two appearances during the 2011–12 season, both in League Cup ties: a 3–1 away win at Exeter on 24 August 2011 and a 2–1 win at Brighton & Hove Albion on 21 September 2011.
 In October 2011, he signed a new long-term contract with Liverpool, but his season was ruined by injury as firstly he underwent surgery on a foot problem, then suffered a groin injury.

 Having regained his fitness, Robinson was selected by England for the 2012 Under-19 European Championships in Estonia.
 He played in all four of England's matches during the tournament as they exited at the semi-final stage.

 With the departure of Fábio Aurélio in summer 2012 and the arrival of Brendan Rodgers as manager, Robinson was promoted to second choice left-back.
 On 23 August 2012, he made his first European appearance for Liverpool as he started their 1–0 UEFA Europa League win at Hearts.
 He also started in the next Europa League game against Udinese, as well as featuring in all four of the club's matches in the domestic cup competitions during the season.

 With opportunities at Anfield limited, so as to gain first team experience, Robinson was loaned out to Championship side Wolverhampton Wanderers in February 2013 for the remainder of the 2012–13 season.
 He went straight into the Wolves starting line-up in place of the experienced Stephen Ward and soon established himself as a key player in their ultimately unsuccessful battle against relegation.